Want to put extra cash in your pocket?

 Have baby clothes that are either gently used or with tags on them that you would like to sell?
 Listing on Kidizen is free, but they take a percentage of your selling price on various items.
 You can also sell maternity clothes, bags, and children’s books.
-Alternatives to Kidizen are OfferUp, Letgo used goods marketplaces recently merged, have an app.
+Alternatives to Kidizen are OfferUp, Letgo, used goods marketplaces recently merged, and have an app.

 33. Closet or Home Organizer

 Want to organize someone’s closet or drawers professionally?
-If you know how to declutter someone’s home or closets, there is a job for you in this market.
-If you have these skills, you can make hourly rates of $20 or more, or it can sell as a package deal such as sorting out someone’s garage or basement for $250-$300 or more.
+If you know how to declutter someone’s home or closet, there is a job for you in this market.
+If you have these skills, you can make hourly rates of $20 or more, or it can sell as a package deal, such as sorting out someone’s garage or basement for $250-$300 or more.

-It depends on the specific needs, such as going through someone’s papers to find essential documents redoing an entire closet or room.
+It depends on the specific needs, such as going through someone’s papers to find essential documents and redoing an entire closet or room.
 People often hire others for this task because of the emotional baggage, especially when a loved one has passed away.

 34. Become a House Sitter or Watcher

 When people take vacations or travel for work, they will consider hiring a house sitter.
 Owners worried about burglaries seek security and peace of mind.
 Professional house-sitters may water plants, collect mail, take out the trash, and do pet care.
 They can earn $25-$45+ per hour, depending on the location.
 House sitters may do short overnight stays or more extended stays.

-It is essential to the owner to trust someone temporarily residing in your home, taking care of beloved pets or plants.
+It is essential for the owner to trust someone temporarily residing in their home, taking care of beloved pets or plants.
 They will want a background check.
 You can register with organizations such as TrustedHouseSitter.com or HousesittersAmerica.com, where reviews and verification are helpful for prospective customers.
 When pet sitting is the primary function, you can hire a pet sitter (see below).